derhansen/sf_event_mgt/Documentation/ForDevelopers/Events/Index.rst

 Please note, that there is no documentation for each PSR-14 event in detail, so you have to check each event individually for supported properties.
 Generally I tried to make the events as self explaining as possible.

-If you are new to PSR-14 Events, please reffer to the official TYPO3 documentation about PSR-14 Events and Event Listeners.
+If you are new to PSR-14 Events, please refer to the official TYPO3 documentation about PSR-14 Events and Event Listeners.

 https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/Hooks/EventDispatcher/Index.html